 - 1/2 cup warm water

-Mix up the ingredients with your hands, merging the fat, flour, and warm water into larger and larger lumps, and then slowly working the lumps together to form a cohesive dough.
+Mix up the ingredients with your hands, merging the fat, flour, and warm water together into large lumps at first, and then slowly working those lumps together with your fingers to form a cohesive dough.

-Once the dough has become both integrated and resiliant, lift it from the bowl and spend a couple of minutes kneading, enfolding, smoothing, and compressing it.
-At the point that a skin has formed on the dough but it still feels warm and springy to the touch, divide it into four smaller balls of dough, and then flatten each one out onto a wooden chopping block with a rolling pin.
+Once the dough has become integrated, lift it from the bowl and spend a couple of minutes of quality time kneading and compressing it until a skin has formed and it feels warm and springy to the touch.
+Now divide the dough into four smaller rounds and flatten each onto a wooden chopping block with a rolling pin.